TeamHarTex/HarTex/README.md

 ### Can I Contribute?

-Sure.
-Feel free to submit Issues and Pull Requests.
-They *may* be answered and reviewed by the Developer Team in a case-by-case basis, but it is **NOT** guaranteed.
+Definitely!
+Feel free to file issues and pull requests, or even start discussions so discuss various issues or ideas to further improve the code of the bot or even its functionalities.
+Contributions are highly welcomed!

 Made with :heart:, using [The Rust Programming Language](https://www.rust-lang.org/)